TrueUSD Price Tops $1.00 on Top Exchanges (TUSD)

-TrueUSD (TUSD) traded down 0% against the U.S. dollar during the twenty-four hour period ending at 13:00 PM Eastern on March 4th.
-TrueUSD has a market cap of $1.17 billion and $34.80 million worth of TrueUSD was traded on exchanges in the last 24 hours.
-One TrueUSD token can currently be purchased for $1.00 or 0.00004478 BTC on popular cryptocurrency exchanges.
-During the last week, TrueUSD has traded down 0% against the U.S. dollar.
+TrueUSD (TUSD) traded 0% higher against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on March 10th.
+Over the last seven days, TrueUSD has traded 0% higher against the U.S. dollar.
+TrueUSD has a market capitalization of $1.31 billion and $40.16 million worth of TrueUSD was traded on exchanges in the last 24 hours.
+One TrueUSD token can now be purchased for $1.00 or 0.00004995 BTC on popular cryptocurrency exchanges.

-TrueUSD was first traded on March 31st, 2018.
-TrueUSD’s total supply is 1,166,133,267 tokens.
+TrueUSD’s genesis date was March 31st, 2018.
+TrueUSD’s total supply is 1,305,872,801 tokens.
 TrueUSD’s official Twitter account is @tusdio.
-The official message board for TrueUSD is trueusd.medium.com.
 TrueUSD’s official website is tusd.io.
+TrueUSD’s official message board is trueusd.medium.com.

 If someone wants to obtain TrueUSD through the online application, they will need to pass a KYC/AML check.
 Once that’s complete, they can send USD to one of TrueUSD’s trust company partners.
 Once the funds are verified by the trust company, their API will instruct the TrueUSD smart contract to issue tokens on a 1-to-1 ratio and to send them to the Ethereum address associated with the account at hand.